Fashion meets politics in Nigerian elections

 Ahead of the February 25 vote, political rallies and campaign events have become catwalks for colourful printed fabrics twisted into elaborate dresses, tunics and headscarves.

-For many, it is also an opportunity to wear elegant spins on traditional dress rather than more casual, Western-style clothes most city dwellers use for work and daily life.
+For many, it is also an opportunity to wear elegant spins on the traditional dress rather than more casual, Western-style clothes most city dwellers use for work and daily life.

 Opposition Labour Party (LP) youth leader Kennedy Ahanotu attended an event in Lagos in a white tunic known as a “babban riga”, which means flowing gown in local Hausa.